 Last but not least, let's talk about the mighty cast iron skillet.
 A classic in most kitchens and for a good reason too!

 This heavy-duty pan can handle high heat and distributes it evenly.
-Perfect for baking bread with a crispy crust.
+Perfect for baking bread with a crispy crust (cast iron retains heat and promotes an artisan-style crust).

-Grease the skillet well before pouring in your batter.
-The depth of the skillet may result in a shorter loaf, but don’t worry about that.
+Grease the skillet well before pouring in your batter (use 1-2 teaspoons of oil or softened butter).
 It will still taste delicious!

 Just keep an eye on the bake time as it may differ from a traditional loaf pan due to the skillet's unique properties.